 Paycard provisions added by HB 1347 (2005 Chapter 304)

 Effective August 1, 2005

-Revises section 34-34-02 of the North Dakota Century Code to permit payment of wages using stored value cards issued by a federally insured bank or credit union.
-The funds underlying the card must be an insured deposit and employee participation must be voluntary.
+Section 34-14-02 of the North Dakota Century Code permits the payment of wages using stored value cards issued by a federally insured bank or credit union.
+Among other things, the funds underlying the card must be an insured deposit and employee participation must be voluntary.

 The Ohio statutes and regulations do not expressly address the payment of wages using paycards.- 11/09/2015

 Attorney General Opinion No. 09-31 (November 17, 2009)

 Section 165.2 of Title 40 of the Oklahoma Statutes authorizes the payment of wages using "electronic means."
 In this opinion letter, the state Attorney General opines that section 165.2 must be interpreted in accordance with the federal Electronic Funds Transfer Act (EFTA) and Regulation E. Among other things, the letter addresses the circumstances under which employers may compel the payment of wages using electronic means and the electronic delivery of deduction statements.

 Paycard provisions added by HB 2256 (2007 Chapter 546)